-IPv6 address specifications are likely to contain long strings of zeros, so the architects have included a shorthand for specifying them.
+IPv6 address specifications often contain long strings of zeros, so the architects have included a short-hand for specifying them.
 The double colon ('::') indicates the longest possible string of zeros that can fit, and can be used only once in an address.